chrisreddington/hugo-community/REFERENCE.md

 * A subfolder called activities, which can contain many files.
 These files represent individual sessions/talks/etc. To create more activities, just copy/paste the files in the activities subfolder.
 * A subfolder called sponsors, which can contain many files.
 These files represent sponsors of this particular event.
 To create more sponsors, just copy/paste the files in the organizers subfolder.

-Rather than duplicating effort, we have provided clear comments inline in the files on which fields are required, optional, and should be left untouched.
-You can find that information in the [archetypes/event folder](https://github.com/chrisreddington/hugo-community/tree/main/archetypes/event).
-You can find this information by looking at the raw version of the file (rather than any markdown rendered view, as the comments will be stripped).

 #### Event Frontmatter Details
 ```
 ---